Flexible Learning through Computing Part-time Studies (PTS), at night or on the weekends.

 Most students will benefit by completing COMP 1002 prior to starting ADAC.

-Please Note: ADAC requires a minimum of 2 years of study, with a maximum of 5 years to complete.
+Please Note: ADAC requires a minimum of 5 terms of study, with a maximum of 5 years to complete.

 - Specific prerequisites or equivalent knowledge are required for each course.